CahanLab/PySingleCellNet/docs/install.md

-The easiest way to install PySingleCellNet is available on PyPI.
-Install it from there with:
+PySingleCellNet is available on PyPI.
+You can install it with:

 ```
 pip install pySingleCellNet
 ```

-Alternatively, you can install directly from GitHub with:
+You could also install it directly from GitHub with:

 ```shell
 pip install git+https://github.com/CahanLab/pySingleCellNet.git